Amazon launch: risk v. opportunity cost

 Remember, Amazon has over 150 million Prime subscribers and continues to grow every day.
 There is a tremendous opportunity waiting out there if you are able to start making progress.

-Start making progress on your Amazon launch
+Start making progress on your Amazon launch service

 To start making progress, think back to the prioritization exercise and look at it not as a to-do list, but a roadmap.
 Then, ask yourself, “What is the earliest point I can take my Amazon brand live without suffering any negative repercussions?”
 We are constantly weighing these two factors: